Harnessing quantum back-action for time-series processing: Results

-In Figure \ref{fig:cmaps} we show how $P_R$ changes at different $g$ and $h$ values for the forward prediction task on the Santa Fe dataset (top panel), and for the short-term memory task (bottom panel).
-Each colormap is made up of 33 by 40 points and is computed by assuming that we have access to an infinite amount of resources, i.e. an infinite number of shots for each measured observable.
+In Figure~\ref{fig:cmaps_pr} we show how $P_R$ varies across different values of $g$ and $h$ for the forward prediction task on the Santa Fe dataset (top panel), and for the short-term memory task (bottom panel).
+Each colormap is composed of 33 by 40 points and is computed under the assumption of having access to an infinite number of shots for each measured observable.
+Regions where $P_R>1$ indicate that back-action provides an advantage over the corresponding unperturbed reservoir.
 The $P_R$ at $g=0$ is set to be $0$ since it corresponds to the case in which the measurement apparatus is not interacting with the reservoir and the measurement output is then a random number uncorrelated to the system.

-For both tasks, we can highlight the clear emergence of a region for which the OLP achieves comparable performances to the best-performing RSP.
-In the case of the forward prediction task, this region is spread along the $h$ axis while for the short-term memory task is peaked for $h$ close to $10^{-1}$.
-This indicates that the back-action effect, which would normally be expected to degrade the performance of QRC, instead provides a positive contribution that compensates for the limited information extracted from the system, enabling the OLP to match the performance of the RSP.
+A consistent and evident performance enhancement is observed across broad regions of the parameter space.
+In particular, back-action is most beneficial when the unperturbed dynamics struggles the most, such as at very small values of $h$, where the reservoir becomes fully localized and the RSP performance drops significantly.
+In these regimes, the OLP can substantially improve the effective dynamics, reaching enhancement factors of up to $P_R \approx 2$ for the Santa Fe task and $P_R \approx 27$ for the short-term memory task.
+When the unperturbed dynamics already performs well, the values of $P_R$ typically remain close to one, showing that the OLP can match the performance of the unperturbed reservoir.
+As we discuss in the next analysis based on $P_R^{\min}$, identifying operating points where back-action also improves upon the best unperturbed configuration requires a more stringent comparison.

+In Figure~\ref{fig:cmaps_prmin} we show the behaviour of $P_R^{\min}$ across the same $(g,h)$ grid used in the previous colormaps (33 by 40 points, infinite-shot assumption) for the forward prediction task on the Santa Fe dataset (top) and for the short-term memory task (bottom).
+Since $P_R^{\min}$ compares the OLP with the best-performing RSP over all scanned values of $h$, it provides a stricter benchmark.

+For both tasks, a region with $P_R^{\min}>1$ clearly emerges, showing that back-action plays a role even for those OLP configurations that yield the highest capacities.
+The effect is smaller than in the $P_R$ maps, but remains visible: for the Santa Fe task the advantage concentrates at small $h$, where the unperturbed dynamics is most limited, while for the short-term memory task a narrower enhancement region appears around $h \sim 10^{-1}$, consistent with the location of the optimal unperturbed performance.

+Overall, the two sets of colormaps convey a consistent picture.
+The $P_R$ maps show that back-action can substantially enhance the performance of the reservoir, especially in regions where the unperturbed dynamics is most limited.
+In these regimes the OLP not only compensates for the information extracted during the indirect measurement, but can even surpass the corresponding unperturbed dynamics.
+The $P_R^{\min}$ maps confirm that this positive contribution persists also for the best-performing OLP configurations, although the effect is naturally smaller due to the stricter benchmark.
+Together, these observations demonstrate that a properly tuned indirect-measurement protocol can retain the full capabilities of the unperturbed dynamics while also providing genuine performance gains in suitable regions of parameter space.